DamLabResources/OMICS/projects/ceg327/README.md

 ```
 I also added '--macs_gsize 2700000000', to eliminate errors related to the kmers-utilization.

-Then, I re-ran the nextflow test:
+Then, I re-ran the `nextflow` test:
 ```bash
 nextflow run nf-core/atacseq -profile test,conda --outdir ./results --macs_gsize 2700000000  -resume
 ```

-Once the test run completed, we moved all of my work to Yawning-Angel as running
+Once the test run completed, we moved all of my work to Yawning-Angel as
-the pipeline required more memory than what was available from Mistake-Not.
-Please see the
+running the pipeline required more memory than what was available from
-makefile for all additions made for running the pipeline.
+Mistake-Not.
+Please see the `makefile` for all additions made for running the
+pipeline.

+Once the pipeline completed the run, the bigwig files for each sample were
+loaded into IGV, along with .bed files I created for the gRNA sequences and LTR
+annotations, and the .gff file containing the J-Lat 10.6 genome annotations.

 ### 4. Results

 ![FIGURE 1](data/repos/OMICS/projects/ceg327/Figure1_OMICs.png)
 Figure 1.
-Chromatin accessibility of the integrated HIV-1 provirus in J-Lat 10.6
+Chromatin accessibility of the integrated HIV-1 provirus in J-Lat
-cells during latency and reactivation.
-The nf-core/atacseq pipeline was used to
+10.6 cells during latency and reactivation.
+The nf-core/atacseq pipeline was
-compile publicly available ATAC-seq data from Shah et al. (2022) with a custom
+used to compile publicly available ATAC-seq data from Shah et al. (2022) with a
-J-Lat 10.6 reference genome and visualized alongside our gRNA target sequences
+custom J-Lat 10.6 reference genome and visualized alongside our gRNA target
-using IGV (Robinson et al., 2011).
-J-Lat 10.6 cells were
+sequences using IGV (Robinson et al., 2011).
+J-Lat 10.6 cells were stimulated
-stimulated with TNF-α for 24 hr prior to FACS.
-Cells were sorted on GFP, and
+with TNF-α for 24 hr prior to FACS.
+Cells were sorted on GFP, and then 50,000
-then 50,000 cells were processed for ATAC-seq following the OMNI-ATAC protocol.
+cells were processed for ATAC-seq following the OMNI-ATAC protocol.
+ATAC-seq
-ATAC-seq libraries were then sequenced by Illumina Hiseq2500 with a 50 bp
+libraries were then sequenced by Illumina Hiseq2500 with a 50 bp paired-end
-paired-end format (Shah et al., 2022).
+format (Shah et al., 2022).

 ![FIGURE 2](repos/OMICS/projects/ceg327/Figure2_OMICs.png)
 Figure 2. gRNA targets within the 5’ LTR are differentially accessible during